-In addition to scholarships, renewable fellowships are offered to first year students as well as returning students.
+In addition to scholarships, fellowships are available.
 These fellowships offer in-depth, real-world experience to students interested in a range of specialized legal topics and career opportunities.

-Cincinnati Law fellowships start either during the summer after your 1L year (OIP) or at the start of your second year of law school and continue through the 2L year.
-While opportunities to extend the fellowship beyond the 2L year may be available, we encourage students to also experience other clinics and externship through the College of Law.
+Cincinnati Law fellowships start either during the summer after your 1L year (Ohio Innocence Project) or at the start of your second year of law school, continuing through the 2L year.
+While opportunities to extend the fellowship beyond the 2L year may be available, we encourage students to also experience other clinics and externships available at the College of Law.

 Corporate Law Fellowships

 The Corporate Law Center selects three to five students each year to serve as Corporate Law Fellows.
-As part of their Fellowships, they:
+The Fellowship allows students to:

 - Research current corporate law topics